 The viewport has a diameter of 55” – making it the largest viewport of any submersible capable of diving to these depths.

 The missions are either 3 days or 1 day in duration.

 Content experts join the expedition to expand the team’s ability to explore and gather data or images for study.
-These experts from the Cape Eleuthera Institute include biologists, shark experts, teachers, and technical specialists.
+These experts include biologists, shark experts, teachers, and technical specialists.

 To join the expedition, please submit an application request and our team will contact you with options for participating in the expedition.

 Be at least 18 years of age when the mission begins, have a valid passport, be able to board small boats (Zodiacs) in rough seas, be comfortable in dynamic environments where plans and timetables may change, and be able to demonstrate basic balance and flexibility (i.e. climb a 6 foot ladder, carry 20 lbs., etc.).

 A major supporter is someone who helps underwrite the expedition.

 Accommodations at the Cape Eleuthera Resort (3-day program only).

 Expert presentations during the mission and interpretation by content experts during the dive.

 Mission Specialist training and coaching during the dive mission to actively support the expedition and dive operations team aboard the submersible and surface support vessels.